 OK, let’s run this up the flagpole.
 How often do you have to replace carpet?
 Every three to five years depending on traffic.
 How easy is it to clean and how much does cleaning cost?
 How about outside?
 What does asphalt cost?
 How often does it need to be repaired or replaced?
 How about crusher fines?
 What about sod?

 You can Google all day for life-cycle comparison charts.
 One thing that cracks me up is so often concrete is left off these lists.
 Especially for flooring.
 Why do I find this funny?
 What are a lot of buildings made of these days?
 Concrete.
 What is the structural floor?
 Concrete.
-Why on Earth would you cover it with something that needs to constantly be replaced and maintained when you can use what’s already there?
+Why on Earth would you cover it with something that you need to constantly replaced and maintain, when you can use what’s already there?

 To me this is a LEED no-brainer.
 Don’t introduce another material to the project.
 Use what’s already there.
 Just do it right and treat it as a finished product that’ll last the building’s lifetime.
 In LEED, there’s even a credit to reuse part of the existing building.